Thursday, November 14, 2024

 The plaque

-I am also amazed at Dad's good work because it is not easy for someone to be remembered forty years after he passed away (Dad died in 1984).
+I am amazed at Dad's good work because it is not easy for someone to be remembered forty years after he passed away (Dad died in 1984).
 There is something that he did right that people cannot forget him, want to remember him, are moved to act in such selfless ways.

 The Stage

-Dad would have been embarrassed by all this.
+Dad would have been embarrassed by all this attention.
 But suffice to say - amazed and proud of you Dad.
 I don't think I will ever be able to achieve what you did.
 But hopefully I will at least do enough to be worthy of a small part of what you represented, what you achieved and what you were.

 No comments: